f0le/docker-debian10-ansible/README.md

 Debian 10 (Buster) Docker container for Ansible playbook and role testing.

+## Changes in this fork

+Added an ansible user with sudo privileges.
+Simplifies testing ansible roles with molecule.

 ## Tags

   - `latest`: Latest stable version of Ansible, with Python 3.x.